ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

       ansible_buffer_read_timeout: 2

-To make this a global, add the following to your ``ansible.cfg`` file:
+To make this a global setting, add the following to your ``ansible.cfg`` file:

 .. code-block:: ini